2017 Graduate Certificate in Academic Practice – Queensland University of Technology

 2011 Straight and Narrow – The Lock-Up Cultural Centre, Newcastle NSW

 2011 The feeling will pass – FirstDraft, Sydney (curated by Georgie Meagher & Brianna Munting)

 2018 Converse (with Simone Hine) – Boxcopy Contemporary Art Space.
 Featuring Archie Barry, Barbara Cleveland, Hannah Raisin, Nina Ross and Mandy Quadrio.

 2017 Presentism (with Christopher Handran) – Boxcopy Contemporary Art Space.
-Featuring James & Eleanor Avery, Anastasia Booth, Sam Cranstoun, Kinly Grey, Caitlin Franzmann & Kate Woodcraft, Daniel McKewen, Sarah Poulgrain, Tyza Stewart and David M Thomas with Suzanne Howard.
+Featuring James & Eleanor Avery, Anastasia Booth, Sam Cranstoun, Kinly Grey, Caitlin Franzmann & Kate Woodcroft, Daniel McKewen, Sarah Poulgrain, Tyza Stewart and David M. Thomas with Suzanne Howard.

 2017 Project for Future Alternatives – Boxcopy Contemporary Art Space.
 Featuring Joseph Breikers, Simone Hine, Archie Moore and Erika Scott.

 2016 Your Space or Mine – Boxcopy Contemporary Art Space, with Sa Sa Art Projects (Phnom Penh), Videotage (Hong Kong) and Art Space Pool (Seoul).

 2016 Homeground: Brisbane Artist Run Activity, Today and Tomorrow – Boxcopy Contemporary Art Space, with Clutch Collective, Cut Thumb, FAKE Estate, In-house ARI and The Laundry Artspace.